April 22nd, 2015 | Last updated: April 30th, 2015

 King’s Day Proper

 6:00 AM marks the start of the ‘free market’ – a street market where half the population sells their bric-a-brac, used clothes, and crafts for next to nothing.
 Where?
 Everywhere people live.
 What?
-Well, you’ll find anything from broken toys, last year’s Queen’s Day purchases, and used bras to fantastic bargains on musical instruments, electonics, software and everything else under the sun.
+Well, you’ll find anything from broken toys, last year’s King’s Day purchases, and second-hand clothes to fantastic bargains on musical instruments, electronics, software from a bygone era and everything else under the sun.

 Throughout the city, professional street performers vie for attention.
 There are pick-up bands, aspiring opera singers, teenage rappers and street discos.
 Rio-style drum bands have been very popular the past few years.